Skip to content

 • You are building with Google Cloud infrastructure

-Choose DeepSeek V3 or Open Source if:
+Choose DeepSeek V3 if:

-• Budget is a primary constraint
+• Budget is the primary constraint ($0.27/$1.10 per 1M tokens)

 Using LLMs for Data Science Coding